See the full selection here

 VIEW THE FULL REPORT HERE

+While doing some research for an informational meeting at Gensler tomorrow I came across several interesting articles.
+This one by John Parman gives insight into the way the economy is affecting the luxury market of hotels because of the changing mindset of travelers into 'frugalists'.
+Suddenly people, even the incredibly wealthy, are turning away from high-end, luxury, exclusive hotels and opting for places that aren't as extravagant.
+People still want good quality, of course, but they are gravitating towards quality that is expressed in more subtle ways than glitzy, over-the-top glamour.
 Just as the SUV was traded in when gasoline prices went through the roof, leisure is (relatively speaking) getting back to basics.
 That doesn’t mean sophistication and service go out the window, but there’s a sense that less is more, the way flat screens have suddenly banished the two-ton armoire.

 Penn and his co-author E. Kinney Zalesne argue that the biggest trends in America are the microtrends -- the smaller trends that go unnoticed or even ignored.
 One percent of the nation, or 3 million people, can create new markets for a business, spark a social movement, or produce political change.